“I’m calling his name…he’s not replying.”

 Drugs commonly laced with fentanyl:

-If drugs are laced or replaced with fentanyl, you won’t be able to see it, taste it, or smell it.
+According to the DEA, 6 in 10 fake prescription pills bought online or on the streets are laced with fentanyl.
+If your drugs are laced, you won't be able to see it, taste it, or smell it.

 Effects of Fentanyl